shammakh2/Uniprot-biopython/README.md

  data in form of a barchart.
 To do so, use the command:

     pipenv run python uniplot.py plot-taxa

+This command will present the top-most level of taxonomy(i.e the Domain level) and the count of records in each in the form of a graph; however, to display by different levels the command above can be augmented with `--depth <Level of Taxonomy> ` so if you wanted to display the second level taxonomy the command may look like

+    pipenv run python uniplot.py plot-taxa --depth 2

+ ***Note:** Depth 1 is  the highest level and higher values will give lower levels of taxonomy

+To see the number of records by the level of taxonomy you can display the data as a pie chart which will give the number of records and percentage in the database with `--pie 1` like so

+ ***Note:** the pie chart argument can be used with the depth argument in the command.*

+    pipenv run python uniplot.py plot-taxa --depth 2 --pie 1 (1 = True)

 ***Note**: These processes will take longer for larger data files as a the program has to load the data*